-Shauntay Grant on upholding the Nova Scotian legacy of Africville in a children's book
+Why Shauntay Grant wrote a picture book about the Nova Scotian legacy of Africville

 Poet and author Shauntay Grant wanted to celebrate her Nova Scotia roots and history by depicting the underreported story of Africville, the vibrant black community in Halifax that thrived for more than 150 years before being demolished by the government in the 1960s.

 "Africville was a black community in Halifax.
 It was settled largely by a group called the Black Refugees.
 There were three major migrations of black people to Nova Scotia in the late 1700s to early 1800: the Black Loyalists, followed by the Jamaican Maroons and then finally this group called the Black Refugees that arrived after the War of 1812.
 They settled in various parts of the province, including the shores of the Bedford Basin in Halifax.